Description of random fields by systems of conditional distributions: Systems of distributions with finite boundary conditions

-Let $P = \{P_V, V \in W\}$ be a positive random field and let $Q_P^f = \{Q_V^z, z \in \widehat{X_V^f}, V \in W\}$ be a system of its conditional probabilities (distributions) with finite boundary conditions (see~\eqref{P->QP}).
-The system $Q_P^f$ will be called the \emph{finite-conditional distribution of the random field $P$} or, in short, \emph{$f$--distribution of $P$}.
+Let $P = \{P_V, V \in W\}$ be a random field and let $Q_P^f = \{Q_V^z, z \in \widehat{X_V^f}, V \in W\}$ be a system of its conditional probabilities (distributions) with finite boundary conditions (see~\eqref{P->QP}).
+The system $Q_P^f$ will be called the \emph{finite-conditional distribution of the random field $P$} or, in short, its \emph{$f$--distribution}.

 From the probabilistic point of view, the definition of the system $Q_P^f$ is quite natural.
 This system is mentioned, for example, in~\cite{DN2009}.

 Let us show that $Q_P^f$ is a solution to the direct problem for the random field $P$.